Microchip-MPLAB-Harmony/csp_apps_pic32cm_mc00/apps/wdt/wdt_timeout/readme.md

     ![output](images/output_wdt_timeout_2.png)

 7. WDT will reset the device in four seconds and the demonstration should restart
+8. Once the demo is completed, do a power on reset to ensure WDT can be disabled for next program.

 Refer the table below for details of switch and LED: